 - According to some reports in 2019, these countries rate as insufficient when it comes to doing their fair share to reduce global emissions, or committing to targets to hold warming to below 2 degrees – Australia, Brazil, the EU, Kazakhstan, Mexico, New Zealand, Norway, Peru, Switzerland

-Overall, the global emissions picture really needs to be broken down on a country specific, and even city specific level, along with looking at how clean current energy sources are, consumption of fossil fuels, investment and effort to set up renewable and clean energy forms, transition strategies to clean energy, progress on meeting emissions targets, emission policies and more.
+Overall, the global emissions picture really needs to be broken down on a country specific, and even city specific level (some cities produce a lot of emissions, but aren’t located in any of the top emitting countries), along with looking at how clean current energy sources are, consumption of fossil fuels, investment and effort to set up renewable and clean energy forms, transition strategies to clean energy, progress on meeting emissions targets, emission policies and more.

 This guide is more a generalisation and not an in depth analysis of all those factors.

 One other thing to note is that there is a difference between direct emissions, and a country’s all inclusive carbon footprint.
 An all inclusive carbon footprint may include added emissions from products and goods/materials that are manufactured in one country and imported for use in another.
 If imported carbon and greenhouse gas footprints were taken into account – the numbers could look different again.

 Annual Total Greenhouse Gas Emissions (By Country)

 The countries that lead in terms of total sum of C02 emissions per year in 2016, measured in millions of tonnes, are: